 MSI Afterburner is primarily used for overclocking graphics cards, but it does offer some thermal information for the GPU and the CPU too.

-You won’t get exact data regarding the temperature of your processor, but at least it is dependable software that gets updated regularly.
+You won’t get precise data regarding the temperature of your processor, but at least it is reliable software that gets updated regularly.

 Common Causes For High CPU Temperature

-Above you’ll find some of the finest CPU monitoring programs available right now, and fortunately, most of them are free.
+Above you’ll find some of the finest CPU monitoring programs available right now, and fortunately, most of them are complimentary.

-So, you download one and notice that you have a higher processor temperature than you would desire?
-What might be the source of such an issue?
+So, you download one and notice that you have a greater processor temperature than you would like?
+What might be the cause of such a problem?

-These are a few of the common reasons.
+These are a handful of the common reasons.

 - Poorly applied thermal paste